HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/doors.md

 # Location & Spawning

 Doors spawn in between rooms of many structures such as the [Small House](/buildings/small_house).
 A Porta Potty Door spawns at the entrance of a [Porta Potty](/buildings/porta_potty).
-One Vault Door spawns each in the entrance to the Vault of the [Ship](/buildings/ship) in the [Port](/buildings/port) and the entrance to the vault in the [Armory](/buildings/armory).
+One Vault Door spawns each in the entrance to the Vaults of the [Ship](/buildings/ship) or [Oil Tanker](/buildings/oil_tanker) in the [Port](/buildings/port) and the entrance to the vault in the [Armory](/buildings/armory).
 Garage Doors aren't interactive and must be broken to pass through.
 They only spawn in the Garage area of the [House](/buildings/house).

 # Loot & More